Doxuno

 INDEPENDENT LEGAL ADVICE

 Both Parties acknowledge that they have been advised to obtain, and have had the opportunity to obtain, independent legal advice (ILA) from a solicitor of their own choosing prior to executing this Agreement.
-For this Agreement to operate as a Binding Financial Agreement (BFA) under the Family Law Act 1975 (Cth) ss.
-90C and 90G, each Party must have received a signed statement from an Australian legal practitioner stating that advice was provided regarding the effect of the Agreement on the rights of that Party and its advantages and disadvantages to that Party.
-Each Party confirms that: (a) they have read this Agreement in its entirety; (b) they understand the nature and consequences of this Agreement; (c) they are signing this Agreement freely and voluntarily, without duress or undue influence.
+For this Agreement to operate as a Binding Financial Agreement (BFA) under the Family Law Act 1975 (Cth) — under sections 90C and 90G for married couples or sections 90UC and 90UJ for de facto couples — each Party must have received a signed statement from an Australian legal practitioner stating that advice was provided regarding the effect of the Agreement on that Party's rights and its advantages and disadvantages to that Party.
+Each Party confirms that: (a) they have read this Agreement in its entirety; (b) they understand the nature and consequences of this Agreement; and (c) they are signing this Agreement freely and voluntarily, without duress or undue influence.

 3.